vis-kid/previewer/_posts/2016-10-28-building-webscrapers-02.md

 ```

-As you can observe now, the value for the text field has changed to `New Google Search`.
+As you can observe above, the value for the text field has changed to `New Google Search`.
 Now we only need to `submit` the form and collect the results from the page that Google returns.
-It couldn’t be any easier I think.
+It couldn’t be any easier.
 Let’s search for something else this time!

 #### **some_mechanizer.rb**